starlitriver/starlitriver.github.io/content/english/english language/register.md

 permalink:
 ---

-In sociolinguistics, a register is a variety of language used for a particular purpose or communicative situation.
+A register is a variety of language used for a particular purpose or communicative situation.

 For example, formal settings often have more formal words and less contractions.